grreeenn/pagificator/README.md

 This is very simple, but yet powerful templating engine written in PHP, which allows to separate server-side and client-side development, but still offers some space to think outside the template.

 **Key features:**
-* Taking templates and filling them
+* Taking templates and filling them with data produced by your backend
-* Nesting HTML elements recursively according to data - no limit of maximum nested element
+* Nesting HTML elements recursively according to data - no limit of maximum nested elements
 * Creating custom elements, which don't exist in the initial template at all
 * Nesting custom elements inside other custom elements (useful for creating select boxes, for example).
 No limitations on depth of nesting
 * Replacing single placeholder with multiple elements of the same type